LW83/Project1-CARE/README.md

   - Two hidden form feedback pages exist to provide feedback to the user where they sign up to the newsletter or submit a tip suggestion.
   - These are not functioning forms but are created using the method "Get" to call a feedback page.
-  - Following a sign-up to the Newsletter, the user is taken to a page with a "Welcome!
+  - Following a sign-up to the newsletter, the user is taken to a page with a "Welcome!
 Thanks for Signing Up!" message and a link to return to the homepage.
 All other aspects of the page including header and footer are consistent with the other pages of the site.

   ![Newsletter Feedback](./docs/newsletter_signup.png)